edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

     - The new `SystemEvent` DTO will be added to this repository
 - Camera Management App Service Example
     - Once Device System Event are implemented, the [Camera Management](https://github.com/edgexfoundry/edgex-examples/tree/main/application-services/custom/camera-management) example can be updated to consume the new Device System Events.
+- Device SDK/Service (future)
+    - Once Device System Events is implemented, the Device SDKs can switch to receiving these `Device System Events` via MesssageBus rather than the REST callbacks from Core Metadata.
+Beyond recognizing this future enhancement, it is out-of-scope for this ADR.

 ## Considerations
 - This design approach can be used for future use cases, such as `System Events for Device Profiles` and `System Events for Device Services` when/if they are deemed needed.